 |Requiring rescue therapy, n (%)||24 (18)||25 (40)|

-Among 94 patients receiving other ITP therapy at baseline, 37 (59%) of 63 patients in the PROMACTA group and 10 (32%) of 31 patients in the placebo group discontinued concomitant therapy at some time during the trial.
+Among 94 patients receiving other ITP therapy at baseline, 37 (59%) of 63 patients treated with PROMACTA and 10 (32%) of 31 patients in the placebo group discontinued concomitant therapy at some time during the trial.

 Patients who completed any prior clinical trial with PROMACTA were enrolled in an open-label, single-arm trial in which attempts were made to decrease the dose or eliminate the need for any concomitant ITP medications.
 PROMACTA was administered to 299 patients; 249 completed 6 months, 210 patients completed 12 months, and 138 patients completed 24 months of therapy.
 The median baseline platelet count was 19 x 109/L prior to administration of PROMACTA.

 The efficacy and safety of PROMACTA for the treatment of thrombocytopenia in adult patients with chronic hepatitis C were evaluated in 2 randomized, double-blind, placebocontrolled trials.
 Trial 1 utilized peginterferon alfa-2a (PEGASYS®) plus ribavirin for antiviral treatment and Trial 2 utilized peginterferon alfa-2b (PEGINTRON®) plus ribavirin.
-In both trials, patients with a platelet count of < 75 x 109/L were enrolled and stratified by platelet count, screening HCV RNA, and HCV genotype.
-Patients were excluded if they had evidence of decompensated liver disease with Child-Pugh score > 6 (class B and C), history of ascites, or hepatic encephalopathy.
+In both trials, patients with a platelet count of less than 75 x 109/L were enrolled and stratified by platelet count, screening HCV RNA, and HCV genotype.
+Patients were excluded if they had evidence of decompensated liver disease with Child-Pugh score greater than 6 (class B and C), history of ascites, or hepatic encephalopathy.
 The median age of the patients in both trials was 52 years, 63% were male, and 74% were Caucasian.
 Sixty-nine percent of patients had HCV genotypes 1, 4, 6 with the remainder genotypes 2 and 3.
 Approximately 30% of patients had been previously treated with interferon and ribavirin.
 The majority of patients (90%) had bridging fibrosis and cirrhosis, as indicated by noninvasive testing.
 A similar proportion (95%) of patients in both treatment groups had Child-Pugh level A (score 5-6) at baseline.
-A similar proportion of patients (2%) in both treatment groups had baseline international normalized ratio (INR) > 1.7.
+A similar proportion of patients (2%) in both treatment groups had baseline international normalized ratio (INR) greater than 1.7.
 Median baseline platelet counts (approximately 60 x 109/L) were similar in both treatment groups.
 The trials consisted of two phases - a pre-antiviral treatment phase and an antiviral treatment phase.
-In the pre-antiviral treatment phase, patients received open-label PROMACTA to increase the platelet count to a threshold of ≥ 90 x 109/L for Trial 1 and ≥ 100 x 109/L for Trial 2.
-PROMACTA was administered at an initial dose of 25 mg once daily for 2 weeks and increased in 25 mg increments over 2 to 3 week periods to achieve the optimal platelet count to initiate antiviral therapy.
+In the pre-antiviral treatment phase, patients received open-label PROMACTA to increase the platelet count to a threshold of greater than or equal to 90 x 10 /L for Trial 1 and greater than or equal to 100 x 109/L for Trial 2.
+PROMACTA was administered at an initial dose of 25 mg once daily for 2 weeks and increased in 25-mg increments over 2- to 3-week periods to achieve the optimal platelet count to initiate antiviral therapy.
 The maximal time patients could receive open-label PROMACTA was 9 weeks.
 If threshold platelet counts were achieved, patients were randomized (2:1) to the same dose of PROMACTA at the end of the pre-treatment phase or to placebo.
 PROMACTA was administered in combination with pegylated interferon and ribavirin per their respective prescribing information for up to 48 weeks.

 The primary efficacy endpoint for both trials was sustained virologic response (SVR) defined as the percentage of patients with undetectable HCV-RNA at 24 weeks after completion of antiviral treatment.
-The median time to achieve the target platelet count ≥ 90 x 109/L was approximately 2 weeks.
+The median time to achieve the target platelet count greater than or equal to 90 x 109/L was approximately 2 weeks.
 Ninety-five percent of patients were able to initiate antiviral therapy.

-In both trials, a significantly greater proportion of patients treated with PROMACTA achieved SVR (see Table 8).
-The improvement in the proportion of patients who achieved SVR was consistent across subgroups based on baseline platelet count ( < 50 x 109/L versus ≥ 50 x 109/L).
-In patients with high baseline viral loads ( ≥ 800,000), the SVR rate was 18% (82/452) for PROMACTA versus 8% (20/239) for placebo.
+In both trials, a significantly greater proportion of patients treated with PROMACTA achieved SVR (see Table 10).
+The improvement in the proportion of patients who achieved SVR was consistent across subgroups based on baseline platelet count (less than 50 x 109/L versus greater than or equal to 50 x 109/L).
+In patients with high baseline viral loads (greater than or equal to 800,000), the SVR rate was 18% (82/452) for PROMACTA versus 8% (20/239) for placebo.

 |Pre-antiviral Treatment Phase||Trial 1a